v0.12.3 · Apache 2.0 · TypeScript + JavaScript

 The only prior JS library (simple-odf) was abandoned in 2021.
 It had no table support and only generated flat XML. odf-kit produces proper .odt files with full formatting.

-odf-kit vs. simple-odf
+odf-kit vs. the alternatives

 Feature odf-kit simple-odf